Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 We close this subsubsection by highlighting a few key technical issues that were also present in \cite{qW2017} and related works. \begin{itemize} \item To close our bootstrap argument, we find it convenient to partition the bootstrap interval and to work with a rescaled version of the solution adapted to the partition.
-We define the partitioning in Subsect.\,\ref{SS:PARTITIONOFBOOTSTRAPINTERVAL} and the rescaling in Subsect.\,\ref{SS:RESCALEDSOLUTION}. \item It turns out that the connection coefficients of the null frame do not satisfy PDEs that allow us to derive the desired estimates.
+We define the partitioning in Subsect.\,\ref{SS:PARTITIONOFBOOTSTRAPINTERVAL} and the rescaling in Subsect.\,\ref{SS:RESCALEDSOLUTION}.
+Moreover, for each partition and corresponding rescaled solution, we construct an eikonal function adapted to that specific partition; we will ignore this technical issue for the rest of this subsubsection. \item It turns out that the connection coefficients of the null frame do not satisfy PDEs that allow us to derive the desired estimates.
 Thus, one must instead work with a collection of ``modified'' connection coefficients that satisfy better PDEs, for which we can derive the desired estimates.
 This is already apparent from equation \eqref{E:RAYCHINTRO}, which suggests that $\mytr_{\gsphere} \upchi + \Chfour_{\Lunit}$ is the ``correct'' quantity to study from the point of view of PDE analysis.
 We define these modified quantities in Subsect.\,\ref{SS:MODIFIEDQUANTITIES}. \item To close the proof, we need to control $\| \mytr_{\gsphere} \upchi + \Chfour_{\Lunit} \|_{L_t^{\infty} L_x^{\infty}}$ via the transport equation \eqref{E:RAYCHINTRO}; see, for example, the estimate\footnote{The actual estimates that we need involve $\rgeo$ weights, where $\rgeo$ is defined in \eqref{E:GEOMETRICRADIAL}.
-We also note here that in the bulk of the article, we denote $\mytr_{\gsphere} \upchi + \Chfour_{\Lunit}$ by $\mytr_{\congsphere} \widetilde{\upchi}$; see \eqref{E:TRACEDRELATIONBETWEENNULLSECONDFUNDANDCONFORMALNULLSECONDFUND}.} \eqref{E:TRCHILINFINITYESTIMATES}.
+We also note that in the bulk of the article, we denote $\mytr_{\gsphere} \upchi + \Chfour_{\Lunit}$ by $\mytr_{\congsphere} \widetilde{\upchi}$; see \eqref{E:TRACEDRELATIONBETWEENNULLSECONDFUNDANDCONFORMALNULLSECONDFUND}.} \eqref{E:TRCHILINFINITYESTIMATES}.
 However, given the low regularity, it is not automatic that we have quantitative control of the ``data-term'' $\| \mytr_{\gsphere} \upchi + \Chfour_{\Lunit} \|_{L^{\infty}(\Sigma_0)}$, as such control depends on the initial condition for $u$ (which we are free to choose).
 In Prop.\,\ref{P:INITIALFOLIATION}, we recall a result of \cite{qW2017}, which shows that there exists a foliation of $\Sigma_0$ that can be used to define an initial condition for $u$ with many good properties, leading in particular to the desired quantitative control of $\| \mytr_{\gsphere} \upchi + \Chfour_{\Lunit} \|_{L^{\infty}(\Sigma_0)}$. \item In the proof of the conformal energy estimate from \cite{qW2017} (the results of which we quote in our proof of the Strichartz estimate), there is a technical part of the argument in which one needs to work with a conformally rescaled metric $e^{2 \upsigma} \gfour$, constructed such that its null second fundamental form has a trace equal to the quantity $\mytr_{\gsphere} \upchi + \Chfour_{\Lunit}$ highlighted above; we refer readers to \cite{qW2017}*{Section~1.4.1} for further discussion on this issue.
 In Subsubsect.\,\ref{SSS:CONFORMALMETRIC}, we construct the conformally rescaled metric.
 To close the conformal energy estimate, we must derive estimates for various geometric derivatives of $\upsigma$ up to second order; see Prop.\,\ref{P:MAINESTIMATESFOREIKONALFUNCTIONQUANTITIES}. \end{itemize}